-Tailings and waste management are an important part of mining operations, and are analyzed carefully as part of the initial due diligence Altius conducts on potential royalty acquisitions.
+Tailings and waste management are an important part of mining operations and are analyzed carefully as part of the initial due diligence Altius conducts on potential royalty acquisitions.
 Operators of the mines for which Altius has royalties are subject to tailings disposal regulation which varies by country, and by principal jurisdiction of the operator.
 For example, Canadian companies operating internationally often adhere to Canadian Dam Association construction standards or standards modeled on that template, even if their permitting jurisdiction requires a lesser standard.
-The 3.7% copper stream at the Chapada Mine in Brazil is one of Altius's largest revenue contributors, where tailings disposal represents a material risk as a dam breach could cause operations to shut down for a period of time either from a regulatory order or from Lundin Mining making the decision for environmental containment reasons.
 Although such an event has not occurred, Altius continues to monitor the operator's Technical Reports.
 None of the mining operations on which Altius holds royalties have experienced a shutdown or prolonged stoppage for tailings dam failures or other significant environmental events.